Neo Yokio

-Neo Yokio (ネオ・ヨキオ) is an American adult animated television series created by Ezra Koenig of American rock band Vampire Weekend, and produced by Japanese anime studios Production I.G and Studio Deen.
+Neo Yokio (ネオ・ヨキオ) is an adult animated television series created by Ezra Koenig of the indie rock band Vampire Weekend, and produced by Japanese anime studios Production I.G and Studio Deen.
 The first season, consisting of six episodes, premiered on Netflix on September 22, 2017.
-The Christmas special Neo Yokio: Pink Christmas was released on December 7, 2018.
+The Christmas special Neo Yokio: Pink Christmas was released on December 7, 2018 produced by Titmouse, Inc.. and animated by the South Korean studio Digital eMation.

 Plot

 Netflix's press release describes Neo Yokio as the "greatest city in the world", a modern-day alternate timeline New York where Magicians saved the city from ruin by demons in the 19th century, gaining a place in the upper echelons of society and becoming known as "Magistocrats".
 The series revolves around Kaz Kaan (Jaden Smith), a vain and wealthy Magistocrat and his mecha butler Charles (Jude Law), as he balances a vapid and decadent life as a fashionista in the city with his demon-hunting duties managed by his stern Aunt Agatha (Susan Sarandon).

 Kaz has taken to self-pity and "melancholy" after his recent break-up with investment banker Cathy (Alexa Chung) and only wishes to live a life of luxury with his socialite friends Lexy (The Kid Mero) and Gottlieb (Desus Nice).
 His rival is Arcangelo (Jason Schwartzman), an old money scion who belittles Kaz's "neo riche" status, and the two are often in competition for the top spot on the Bachelor's List, a gigantic public billboard of Neo Yokio's most eligible bachelors.
 Former fashion blogger Helena St. Tessero (Tavi Gevinson) becomes re-acquainted with Kaz in the first episode after he performs an exorcism on a possessed Chanel suit.
 However, the possession leaves Helena disillusioned with Neo Yokio and the capitalist system, eventually leading her to become a hikikomori, an anti-capitalist critic and a foil to Kaz's vapid focus on fashion and social status.